Sony announces major free PS5 update, including VRR support to improve graphics

 "This enhances visual performance for PS5 games by minimizing or eliminating visual artifacts, such as frame pacing issues and screen tearing.
 Gameplay in many PS5 titles feels smoother as scenes render instantly, graphics look crisper, and input lag is reduced."

-"Please note that results may vary depending on the TV you’re using and game you’re playing.
-As we get closer to the feature’s release, we’ll share more details, including some of the games that will enable VRR support through a game patch," added Nishino.
+Nishino added: "Please note that results may vary depending on the TV you’re using and game you’re playing.
+As we get closer to the feature’s release, we’ll share more details, including some of the games that will enable VRR support through a game patch."

+Aside from this, Sony has confirmed a number of other features that are available on PS5 from today.
+The first of which is the ability to join Open and Closed Parties (PS4 included too), as well as UI enhancements to Game Base (a hangout space for those with PSN) and Trophy cards.
+Furthermore, accessibility features for headphones that use mono audio have been added.

+Those in the UK and US can now also begin to test Voice Commands (something the Xbox has had for some time).
+Players can open games, apps or settings and control media playback using their voice.

+Finally, the PlayStation App on mobile has seen the same Open and Closed Parties add-on installed, alongside updating the Game Base UI, which is said to make it easier to message with friends.
+Meanwhile, the PS Remote Play App has added a new "dark mode" and new Screen Reader languages across iOS and Android.
+This includes Finnish, Greek, Portuguese (Brazil and Portugal), Swedish, Turkish, Thai and Chinese (traditional and simplified).

 Still looking for a PS5?
-Head to the T3's official PS5 restock tracker to find out where to get a console.
+Head to T3's official PS5 restock tracker to find out where to get a console next.